microcks/microcks-testcontainers-java-spring-demo/step-4-write-rest-tests.md

 }
 ```

-Comparing to the code in previous section, the lony change here is that we asked Microcks to use a `Postman` runner
+Comparing to the code in previous section, the only change here is that we asked Microcks to use a `Postman` runner
 for executing our conformance test.
 What happens under the hood is now that Microcks is re-using the collection snippets
 to put some constraints on API response and check their conformance.

+The test sequence is exactly the same as in the previous section.
+The difference here lies in the type of response validation: Microcks
+reuses Postman collection constraints.

 You're now sure that beyond the technical conformance, the `Order Service` also behaves as expected regarding business
 constraints.